-The recommended patterns of teaching for the first year of PPE are below.
-Lectures, classes, and tutorials typically last an hour.
+The recommended patterns of teaching for the second and third year of PPE are below.
+Lectures, classes, and tutorials typically last an hour, but may be scheduled for longer than this.
+The numbers in this list are indicative and may vary between years.